0xPolygonMiden/miden-client/docs/cli-reference.md

 #### `swap`

-The source account creates a Swap note that offers some asset in exchange for some other asset.
-When another account consumes that note, it'll receive the offered amount and it'll have the requested amount removed from its assets (and put into a new note which the first account can then consume).
+The source account creates a `SWAP` note that offers some asset in exchange for some other asset.
+When another account consumes that note, it will receive the offered asset amount and the requested asset will removed from its vault (and put into a new note which the first account can then consume).
 Consuming the note will fail if the account doesn't have enough of the requested asset.

 Usage:  `miden swap --source <SOURCE ACCOUNT ID> --offered-asset <OFFERED AMOUNT>::<OFFERED FAUCET ID> --requested-asset <REQUESTED AMOUNT>::<REQUESTED FAUCET ID> --note-type <NOTE_TYPE>`